-If you have a friend who’s in debt or going through a hard time financially and she is taking huge strides to improve her situation, you need to be sensitive to the fact that she’s doing something extraordinary and life-changing.
+If you have a friend in debt or who’s going through a hard time financially and she’s taking huge strides to improve her situation, you need to be sensitive to the fact that she’s doing something extraordinary and life-changing.
 Working to get out of debt is a huge deal.

 While many people are on a quest to become debt-free, many others aren’t.
-They are still comfortable spending on unnecessary items and going further into debt to finance their lifestyle.
+They’re still comfortable spending on unnecessary items and going further into debt to finance their lifestyle.

 Can you really go out to dinner when you know that you owe someone $30,000?
 Can you “live it up” when you are facing a 10-year repayment plan?

 It can be disturbing to open your Facebook or Instagram and see all your friends traveling, buying houses, and experiencing new things when you’re saving every cent to pay off loans.